-The model I use to forecast the national popular vote from polls is an easily understood one, and it comes from political scientists Joseph Bafumi of Dartmouth College, Robert Erikson of Columbia University, and Christopher Wlezien of the University of Texas at Austin.
+The model I use to forecast the poll on election day analogous to one published by political scientists Joseph Bafumi of Dartmouth College, Robert Erikson of Columbia University, and Christopher Wlezien of the University of Texas at Austin.
 Their linear model to predict the eventual Democrat share of the national vote uses just two variables: Democrats’ polled two-party vote share plus an indicator of the party in the White House.
 Their theory is that early generic ballot polling underestimates backlash to the party of the president — a finding certainly corroborated by the evidence — so the equation essentially gives a bonus to whatever party is not in control of the White House.

-For every day the model is run, it uses the polls for every House election up to that point in the cycle to predict the outcome of those elections.
-Then, it uses the equation from that prediction, combined with polls for this cycle, to predict the 2018 vote share
+For every day the model is run, it uses a rolling average of the polls for every House election up to that point in the cycle to predict the outcome of those elections.
+Then, it uses the equation from that prediction, combined with polls for this cycle, to predict the final 2018 polls.

 However, our predictions are never 100% accurate.
 On any given day, there is a certain amount of error.
-Running the model for the day before the election, there is about 2.2% error (in terms of root-mean-square error, which I’ll talk more in section 4) in the model of the national popular vote — equaling a margin of error around 4.5% — so we can be reasonably good forecasters of the national environment!
-(Note that, because a new model for the vote is defined each day, each day also has its own particular national polling error.)
+Running the model 309 days out, there is about an 8% margin of error (in either direction) for our guess of the final election day polls.
+We can be reasonably good forecasters of the national environment, but notes of caution are warranted!
+(Note that, because a new model for the final polls is defined each day, each day also has its own particular errors, some days more, some days less.)

-Of course, the national popular vote does not matter much at all; the number of seats each party receives will determine the fate of the House.
+Of course, the national popular vote does not matter much in the single-member districts of the United States House.
+What we really want to know is the number of seats each party will receive.
 So let’s see what past vote shares have said about the number of seats won by Democrats.